SchmollerLab/Cell_ACDC/README.md

 # Yeast cell segmentation, tracking and cell lineage analysis
-Python scripts for yeast cells segmentation, tracking and cell lineage analysis
+Python neural network (YeaZ) and set of GUIs for yeast cells segmentation, tracking and cell lineage analysis

 ## NOTE on Folder structure